Naultinus

 Naultinus is a genus of geckos that are endemic to New Zealand.
 On account of their striking colouration, species in the genus Naultinus are commonly known as green geckos.
 There are nine described species in the genus.
 Species in the genus share a number of traits that set them apart as quite different from the rest of the world's two thousand odd gecko species, which are generally brown in colour, ovivaparous, short-lived and nocturnal.
 In contrast, Naultinus are green (with the exceptions of males in two South Island species which exhibit sexual dimorphism in colouration), ovovivaparous, live up to 30 years or more and are strictly diurnal.
 New Zealand has a temperate, maritime climate, and in terms of distribution Naultinus is one of the southernmost gecko genera in the world — some species live in habitats in the South Island which receive regular snowfall in winter.
 Animals in this genus possess several physiological and behavioural adaptations to cope with these periods of low temperatures and adverse weather.

 While historically widespread and quite common in areas of native forest all over the country, all species in this genus are of conservation concern in the present day.
-All nine species of Naultinus are declining in the wild and are much harder to find than they used to be; the populations of the various species are highly fragmented and approaching extinction, while others in the genus have already gone extinct.
+All nine species of Naultinus are declining in the wild and are much harder to find than they used to be; the populations of the various species are fragmented and approaching extinction, while others in the genus have already gone extinct.
 Entire populations of certain species, with unique traits and distinctive genetic profiles, have disappeared in the last 20 years.
 The primary known agents of this catastrophic decline include predation by invasive mammalian and avian species, habitat destruction and poaching for the illegal pet trade.
 Vespid wasp predation is speculated to be another possible contributing cause.
 Legal protection in the form of longer prison sentences for poachers caught with New Zealand protected species has been increased in recent years and translocations of various species to pest free islands have been undertaken with mixed results, but the task of saving these animals remains daunting.
 The behavioural and visually cryptic nature of these animals also pose challenges to their conservation management.
 The genus is, in general, in "dire need of research, particularly into factors that are causing their apparent decline", certain aspects of which remain unexplained.

 Taxonomy

 The following nine described species are recognized as being valid.
+A binomial authority in parentheses indicates that the species was originally described in a genus other than Naultinus.